google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 A log is defined by a collection of immutable parameters, which are used by clients to communicate with the log and to verify log artifacts.
-Except for the Final STH, each of these parameters MUST be established before the log operator begins to operate the log.
+Except for the Final Signed Tree Head (STH), each of these parameters MUST be established before the log operator begins to operate the log.

 Base URL:
 : The prefix used to construct URLs for client messages (see